VCATconsulting/connectoor-jobs-free/readme.txt

 The Connectoor WordPress Plugin is a tool that helps companies easily, securely, and cost-effectively publish their job listings on their own career page.
 It offers both a free and a Pro version, which includes additional features and integration with the Connectoor recruiting system.

-= What features does the free version of the plugin offer?
+= What features does the version of the plugin offer?

-The free version allows the publication of job listings on your career page.
+The version allows the publication of job listings on your career page.
 You can include important information such as location, type of employment, and start date in your job postings, and they are displayed in an SEO-optimized manner.

 = What are the benefits of the Pro version?